Biggest Contracts in NBA History by Total Value

 The biggest contracts in NBA history all come from this recent era, where the league is generating record-breaking revenue!
-It seems like each year, the record for the largest deal in the NBA gets broken!
+It seems like each year, the record for the largest deal in the NBA gets broken, and this trend isn’t going to stop soon.

-I’ll list the top six biggest contracts in NBA history, but as the salary cap keeps going up, the players’ contracts will reflect that!
+I’ll list the top six largest contracts in NBA history, but as the salary cap keeps going up, the players’ contracts will follow.
+Before I start, you should know I’ve ranked these deals by total value, not by annual value.

 Who Has the Biggest Contracts in NBA History?